Equity Deal Mechanics

 2

-Browse available opportunities, whitelist to secure your spot, and digitally sign your term sheet.
+Browse available opportunities, send USDC/USDT payment, and digitally sign your term sheet.

 3